 Khaled is a Tripolitan, and a humanitarian professional with three years of experience in the response of the Syrian Crisis in Lebanon.
 He is a PhD Candidate in Statistical Analysis and Data Mining at the Autonomous University of Barcelona.

-Claire holds an M.A. in Law and Diplomacy from the Fletcher School, with a focus on humanitarian studies and gender analysis in international studies.
+Claire holds an M.A. in Law and Diplomacy from The Fletcher School at Tufts University, with a focus on humanitarian studies and gender analysis in international studies.
 She speaks Arabic and has worked as a humanitarian practitioner in Jordan as Project Coordinator for International Relief and Development at the Za'atari Refugee Camp; Fulbright English Teaching Assistant with the U.S. Department of State, Amman; and Intern at the International Organization for Migration: Iraq Mission, Amman.
 She received her B.A. in Middle East and North Africa Studies from Scripps College.
 She lives in Lebanon.

 “Challenges and Developmental Opportunities for Tripoli.”
 Invest in Lebanon (IDAL).
 February 27, 2016. http://investinlebanon.gov.lb/Content/uploads/Publication/160302024035341~Invest%20in%20Tripoli.pdf.